preciousBlessed/alx-low_level_programming/0x00-hello_world/README.md

 ## puts("\"Programming is like building a multilingual puzzle");
 * will print "Programming is like building a multilingual print exactly to the stdout with newline.

+# Implemented this in the body of  Task 5:
+## printf("with proper grammar, but the outcome is a piece of art,");
+* To display the given text with a newline at the bask automatically.